tmhglnd/total-serialism/README.md

 - `Algorithmic` : These are also generative methods, but are in general more complex algorithms, such as euclidean rhythm generation, lindenmayer string expansion, fibonacci sequence, pisano periods and more.
 - `Transform` : Methods that transform the array in some fashion.
 Think of methods such as reversing, palindrome, duplicating, inversing, interleaving and more.
 - `Stochastic` : Methods for procedurally generating number sequences based on various types of randomness, such as white noise (evenly distributed), rolling dice, flipping a coin and more.
 - `Utility` : Methods necessary to run functions in the libraries above.
+But can also be of help in your own algorithmic processes.

 # Newest features